 Don’t hesitate to reach out – make this call the one that changes everything.

 Dual diagnosis treatment may sound scary, but it is an essential step in your recovery process if you suffer from co-occurring illnesses.
-Because Recovery Beach offers top dual diagnosis treatment in Orange County, you can expect comprehensive care that targets all conditions present for long term recovery purposes.
+Because Recovery Beach offers top dual diagnosis treatment in Garden Grove, Orange County, you can expect comprehensive care that targets all conditions present for long term recovery purposes.

 Our dual diagnosis treatment begins with a comprehensive intake evaluation.
 This evaluation occurs upon admission, and it is used to determine all occurring illnesses and used substances.
 This evaluation creates the basis for our treatment approach by telling us all the information we need to know about your co-occurring disorders.